 Dale is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dale’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Dale does not have a public transit system used by locals to get to and from work.
+Dale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Dale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Dale, 23.16% have at least a bachelor's degree.
+The education level of Dale citizens is a little higher than the average for US cities and towns: 23.16% of adults in Dale have at least a bachelor's degree.

 The per capita income in Dale in 2022 was $34,547, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $138,188 for a family of four.
 However, Dale contains both very wealthy and poor people as well.